Juhani

 quality practices globally in all kinds of organizations.
 However, this has not

-taken place without problems and drawbacks: - There is stagnation in the development
+taken place without problems and drawbacks:

-the next 10 years.
+the recent 20 years in the standard.
 However, organizational business environments and communities

-are changing at increasing pace. - Standard ISO 9004 is too general, vague,
+- Standard ISO 9004 is too general, vague,

 for this purpose.
 Assessment model in the standard is theoretical and does not